 UEFA European Football Championship matches at the Estádio Municipal de Braga

 The Estádio Municipal de Braga hosted two matches for the 2004 UEFA European Football Championship.
 On 18 June, the venue hosted its first match of the European championship for national football teams, in which Denmark defeated Bulgaria.
 On 23 June, the stadium hosted its second game of the tournament, in which the Netherlands defeated Latvia 3-0.
 The first match attracted a crowd of 24,000 and the second match attracted a crowd of 27,000.

-Sporting Clube de Braga, the fourth sports club from the Portuguese Republic with 100,000 followers on its main social media page, are the tenants of the venue named Estádio Municipal de Braga.
+Sporting Clube de Braga, the fourth sports club from the Portuguese Republic with 100,000 followers on its main social media page, use the venue named Estádio Municipal de Braga for home matches.
 On 15 September 2010, they played their first-ever UEFA Champions League match, which they lost against Arsenal FC in London in front of 59,000 fans.
 SC Braga finished below the Ukrainian side Shakhtar Donetsk from Ukraine and the English side Arsenal in their inaugural UEFA Champions League group stage participation.
 They finished above Partizan from Serbia.
 SC Braga gathered nine points in six games in that UEFA Champions League group stage.
 They drew an average home attendance of 14,000 in the Portuguese top-flight football league during that league season.